Jul 11, 2023

 Differences Between SOOW and SJOOW Wires

+When you need to use a portable power cord, it’s important to know your voltage requirements.
 The most notable difference between the two types of wires is the voltage ratings.
+The difference between SJOOW and SOOW cable is in the missing “J,” which refers to the voltage.
 SOOW cords can handle more voltage, going up to 600 volts.
 SJOOW wires can only handle a maximum of 300 volts.

 Since SOOW cables are rated for higher voltage, they’re compatible with more applications that an SJOOW wire may not be able to handle.
 For example, an SOOW wire is often compatible with industrial machinery, like hoists, cranes and construction equipment, while an SJOOW wire may not be rated for the voltage to handle them.
 Since SOOW cables are compatible with more applications, manufacturers usually offer them in a wider range of conductor counts and gauges than SJOOW cords.
 Price-wise, SJOOW wires tend to cost less than SOOW cords since they don’t have as many applications.

 As you decide between SJOOW and SOOW portable cords, you may be interested in knowing some of the primary pros and cons of these wires.
 While both of these cables can be very useful for several applications and feature durable construction, each type can be more appropriate in certain situations.
 Being aware of these cords’ main advantages and disadvantages can help you make the right wire choice for your next project.

 Find out more about the main pros and cons of these two primary kinds of cables.